 Immediate Effects of Taking Heroin

 A person experiences a rush of pleasurable feelings when taking heroin.
-Seeking relief from physical pain turns into some not-so-pleasant physical symptoms.
+However, seeking relief from physical pain turns into some not-so-pleasant physical symptoms.
 They may feel sick and start vomiting.
 Loss of sex drive and narrowing of pupils may also occur.

-Repeated use of heroin changes the physiological and physical structure of a person’s brain.
 Some changes become irreversible over long-term use.
-Coupled with these changes are the risks of building a tolerance and dependence.
+Coupled with these changes are the risks of building tolerance and dependence.

 The True Dangers of Depressants

-When you find out the answer to is heroin a stimulant, it’s important to understand that it’s still just as dangerous as other substances.
+When you find out the answer to, “Is heroin a stimulant?,” it’s important to understand that it’s still just as dangerous as other substances.
 Depressant drugs like heroin pose a threat for overdose.
 Heroin is dangerous on its own.
 It becomes more problematic when mixed with other drugs to intensify its euphoric effects.
-This is because it is a huge risk slowing down the central nervous system.
+This is because it is a huge risk of slowing down the central nervous system.

 Don’t Let Heroin Control Your Life

-Finding out is heroin a stimulant is only part of overcoming an addiction.
+Finding out if heroin is a stimulant is only part of overcoming an addiction.
 Getting help is just as critical.
 Crestview Recovery offers effective evidence-based treatment methods to ensure you receive the best care for your addiction.

-At last, put an end to your addiction today by calling our facility at 866.262.0531.
+At last, put an end to your addiction today by calling our facility today.
 We will guide you toward the path of recovery, so call now.